wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 4.0.6 =
+- Added an email tag to include the coupon code used in the notification email.
+- Added an extra check to prevent a debug notice message from showing when the cart is reset.
+- WordPress 4.1 compatibility.

 = 4.0.5 =
 - Added two new filters to allow dynamic modification of the buyer and seller notification email body (just before the email is sent).